-Consideration needs to be given to how well established, and reliable an electronic resource vendor is and to the range of technical and user support services they are able to provide.
+Consideration needs to be given to how well established and reliable an e-resource vendor is and to the range of technical and user support services they are able to provide.
 It is useful to determine the range of vendor support services available, including:

-- Trial evaluation and product demonstration It is preferable for the resource to be available for trial and for the vendor to provide, if required, product demonstrations.
-Trials are particularly useful in supporting the evaluation process of a product in terms of technical issues and functionality and reliability. - User training and support If required, the vendor should be willing to provide initial and ongoing training, including the provision of documentation or online manuals, in the use of the product.
+• Trial evaluation and product demonstration - It is preferable for the resource to be available for trial and for the vendor to provide, if required, product demonstrations.
+Trials are particularly useful in supporting the evaluation process of a product in terms of technical issues and functionality and reliability.

+- User training and support If required, the vendor should be willing to provide initial and ongoing training, including the provision of documentation or online manuals, in the use of the product.
 This will help reduce the burden of training and development of documentation that might otherwise fall on library staff, and ensure that products are used effectively. - Technical/customer support and system notification processes The vendor should be willing to agree to service levels in terms of system availability and response times for resolution of technical issues.
 The vendor should also have an advance system notification process in place to effectively manage and communicate planned downtime, and content and platform changes.
-Support provided should be timely, professional and effective.

-- Customization Consideration needs to be given to the options available from the vendor for customization and branding of the product.
-This is often helpful in giving products used within the library a similar look and feel. - Data security and archiving Consideration should be given to how frequently system data is backed up and what will happen to the resource and library patrons' ability to access it if the provider declares bankruptcy or decides to liquidate.
-If backup data is offered in CD-ROM or DVD format consideration needs to be given to the library's capacity to manage archiving and access in this format and to the features that might be lost compared to the original resource.
+Support provided should be timely, professional, and effective. - Customization Consideration needs to be given to the options available from the vendor for customization and branding of the product.
+This is often helpful in giving products used within the library a similar look and feel. - Data archiving

+Consideration should be given to how frequently system data is backed up and what will happen to the resource and library patrons' ability to access it if the provider declares bankruptcy, decides to liquidate, or otherwise ceases or transfers publication.
+If backup data is offered in CD-ROM or DVD format, consideration needs to be given to the library's capacity to manage archiving and access in the proffered format and to the features that might be lost compared to the original resource.

 It is important to understand the resource provider's archiving policy.
 Unlike print publications, electronic publications may not be maintained on a permanent basis.
-Consideration should be given to whether the provider is LOCKSS compliant or alternatively if the archiving solution they use is open-source product compliant.
+Consideration should be given to whether the provider is LOCKSS compliant, or compatible with national key initiatives like LuKII (Germany), Portico or other similar types of archival products.
+Alternatively if the archiving solution is open-source, product compliant issues related to preservation should be investigated.
 Consideration should also be given to the reliability of any third party archival solution in place.
 It is important to understand the content and form of any archive and any associated fees and possible restrictions on copying and archiving of files.
 Provision for migrating files to new formats/platforms to keep up with technological advances is also worth considering.
 It is also important to understand the impact cancellation or termination will have on perpetual access to previously subscribed content.

-• Bibliographic data provision -If required, the vendor should be able to provide URLs or bibliographic data in the library's preferred file format which adhere to appropriate quality standards.
-This again reduces the burden on the library in setting up links or creating catalogue records for access.
+• Bibliographic data provision -If required, the vendor should be able to provide permanent URLs and bibliographic data in the library's preferred file format.
+These must adhere to appropriate quality standards, reducing the burden on the library in setting up links or creating catalogue records for access.